God Atum

 Cairo Day Tour to the Pyramids from Sokhna Port

 You will tour Cairo's most popular attractions once you arrive at your destination in Sokhna port.
-After visiting the Giza pyramids and the enormous sphinx that has protected them since King Chephren's reign thousands of years ago, you can explore the fascinating Egyptian museum, which is filled with exquisite artefacts from ancient Egypt.
+After visiting the Giza pyramids and the enormous sphinx that has protected them since King Chephren's reign thousands of years ago, you can explore the fascinating Grand Egyptian Museum, which is filled with exquisite artefacts from ancient Egypt.

 Day Trip Start From $110